SU2C Scientific Research Teams

 + Full Bio

-As the fourth leading cause of cancer death in the United States, pancreatic cancer remains one of the most deadly forms of cancer.
-More than 90 percent of patients die within the first year of diagnosis.
+As the third leading cause of cancer death in the United States, pancreatic cancer remains one of the most deadly forms of cancer.
+More than 70 percent of patients die within the first year of diagnosis.
 Recent advancements have had little impact, and a new approach is desperately needed.

 This Dream Team combines two distinct proposals to marry the approaches of two of the world’s leading specialists in pancreatic cancer research, Doctors Craig Thompson and Daniel Von Hoff.